http

 if the status code doesn't belong to any of the above, the server will return a 500 code

-See an example of a simple text file HTTP server:
+See an example of a simple file HTTP server:

 # adapt to content location